ABOUT US

 Taking the most vital elements and lessons from all of her studies and experiences along her journey, Amy has brought together her passion and education in functional training, biomechanically sound movement, evidence-based nutrition, brain health, as well as the key and most sound components from her background in Pilates and yoga to form a cohesive whole, the principals and protocols that PFS utilizes today.

-Amy’s commitment and desire to help her clients is unwavering.
-She continues to be excited, happy, and humbled to share her knowledge, experience, and passion with you.
+Amy’s commitment and desire to help her clients and support her team is unwavering.
+She continues to be excited, happy, and humbled to share her knowledge, experience, and passion.

 Ellen